 The Florida football players that took the field Saturday did not look like the ones that were tough and dominant in man-handling LSU.
 These guys did not look like the group that went on the road to College Station, TX the second week of the season and came from behind to take down Texas A&M. The Gators seem to have no identity right now, especially on offense, and look to be in a state of regression.

 Three weeks ago, I was praising the job that the offensive line was doing.
 This unit was responsible for a lot of the success of quarterback Jeff Driskel, running back Mike Gillislee and others.
 It was opening holes big enough for Mack trucks to drive though, and the guys were even doing a decent job providing pass protection though there were a few issues.
 Back to my original question: What happened?

-Read the rest of what Quinn had to say on Thursday…after the break!
+Read the rest of this edition of Snell’s Slant…after the break!